 “Tourism Star” awards are presented to organizations and attractions that had a significant impact on Denver’s tourism industry during the preceding year.

-Another national news story of the arts took place in October 2021 with the long-anticipated opening of the Martin Building, Sturm Pavilions, Sie Welcome Center and renovated Ponti Building at the Denver Art Museum.
-After almost four years of construction, the $175 million project offers a unified, expanded campus complete with new welcome center, educational spaces, and more inclusive collections, as well as a complete reconstruction of the Ponti Building, now dubbed the Lanny and Sharon Martin Building.
-The new buildings offer a gorgeous new restaurant, the opening of the roof for the first time with spectacular views, 30,000 sq. ft. of new exhibition space, and a revamped welcome center that greatly improves the visitor experience.
+Another major development for Denver’s tourism product opened to the public in October 2021 with the long-anticipated opening of Denver Art Museum’s Lanny and Sharon Martin Building, Anna and John J. Sie Welcome Center and Sturm Grand Pavilions well as new outdoor public spaces.
+After almost four years of construction and installation work, the $175 million project offers a unified, expanded campus complete with new welcome center, educational spaces, and more inclusive collection presentations, as well as a complete renovation of the historic Gio Ponti-designed building, now dubbed the Martin Building.
+The new offerings include a gorgeous new restaurant; the repurposing of two rooftop areas into outdoor gathering spaces with spectacular views; 30,000 sq. ft. of new exhibition space over seven floors; and the brand-new welcome center that greatly improves the visitor experience.
 News stories across the country heralded this as one of the biggest cultural events of 2021.
-Already one of the top attractions in all the Rocky Mountains, the new Denver Art Museum has become a “must visit” and even more important, a “must re-visit” attraction that will bring tourists back to Denver again and again.
+Already one of the top attractions in the Rocky Mountain region, the new Denver Art Museum has become a “must visit” and a “must re-visit” attraction that will bring tourists back to Denver again and again.

 Luminova Holidays made its Colorado debut at Elitch Gardens in 2021 with more than 3 million dazzling lights.
 Every evening, the holiday spectacle transformed the theme park into a winter wonderland with Santa, rides and more.
 There is a 65-foot-tall Christmas tree, a 25-foot snowman that never melts, 200-foot candy cane tunnel, gigantic ornaments and presents, a 300-foot wall of lights, rides on limited Elitch Garden attractions, interactive activities, strolling holiday entertainers and a gala show with Old Saint Nick and his elves in the Trocadero Theatre.
 The event is sure to become a holiday tradition and another reason that Denver is becoming a major national destination during the Mile High Holidays.